sassbookai/api-docs/headliner/apidoc.md

 * **Sample Call:**

   The API can be called asynchronously.
-For example, in JavaScript, a promise is returned, which can be awaited on and JSON data can be extracted from the response as usual.
+For example, in JavaScript, a promise is returned, which can be awaited on, and JSON data can be extracted from the response as usual.

   Here is a bash snippet illustrating the call, which you can easily translate into your favorite programming language.